Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials

 The dataset was partitioned into training (80\%), validation (10\%), and test (10\%) subsets.
 The validation set was used for hyperparameter optimization.

-To evaluate the performance and calibration of uncertainty estimates across different data regimes, we conducted experiments using both the full training and validation set (6330 and 704) and a reduced subset comprising 20\% of the joint training and validation set (1265, 141), maintaining the test set constant (781 structures).
+To evaluate the performance and calibration of uncertainty estimates across different data regimes, we conducted experiments using both the full training and validation set (6,330 training and 704 validation structures) and a reduced subset comprising 20\% of the joint training and validation set (1,265 training and 141 validation structures), maintaining the test set constant (781 structures).
 This setup enabled us to assess and compare model behaviour and uncertainty predictions in both high-data and low-data regimes consistently.
-This ensures a case in which the training data represent a complete structural picture of the system (high-data), and a case in which the system is under-represented (low-data).
+This ensures a case in which the training data represent a complete structural picture of the system (high-data regime), and a case in which the system is under-represented (low-data regime).